LijaPietryczuk/AtiperaApp/README.md

 ---

-## Uwagi
+## Notes

-- Aplikacja nie zawiera testów jednostkowych (zgodnie z założeniem).
+- The application does not include unit tests (as per the original specification).
-- Stylizacja komponentów oparta na Angular Material i własnych klasach CSS.
+- Component styling is based on Angular Material and custom CSS classes.